Utah Administrative Code

 3. Content of written access order.
 Each written access order shall state with reasonable particularity:

 b.
-The general description of the kind of employee medical information that will be examined and why there is a need to examine personally identifiable information.
+A general description of the kind of employee medical information that will be examined and why there is a need to examine personally identifiable information;

 f.
 The anticipated period of time during which UOSH expects to retain the employee medical information in a personally identifiable form.